Self-hosting on Docker

 docker command line

-Assuming you are running from a directory with secrets.json
+Assuming you are running from a directory with secrets.json, niles-sa.json and niles-oauth.json

 docker run -d \